Voronin Universality in several complex variables: Questions, generalizations and future work

 where for example $\lambda_{j,k}=k$ and $a_{j,k}=a_j(k)$ could be some multiplicative functions, such as for example Fourier coefficients of Hecke-Mass cusp forms.
 This type of multiple zeta-function has been studied by Matsumoto-Tanigawa \cite{Matsumoto5} and is not of type \eqref{rrtt}.
 There are however plenty of Dirichlet series in several complex variables that are neither of type \eqref{rrtt} nor \eqref{rrtt2}.
 Whether the methods of this paper are applicable should ultimately depend on how similar the given Dirichlet series/zeta-function in several complex variables is to these two examples.

 In particular there is a family of Dirichlet series called the Weyl group multiple Dirichlet series \cite{WMD2}, that is quite different from the multiple zeta-functions.
-While the methods of this paper can not handle the Weyl group multiple Dirichlet series we have developed (starting in 2013) a different method that can handle some of the simplest cases of Weyl group multiple Dirichlet series.
+While the methods of this paper can not handle the Weyl group multiple Dirichlet series we are developing (starting in 2013 when visiting an ICERM program) a different method that can handle some of the simplest cases of Weyl group multiple Dirichlet series.
 The details are actually somewhat less complex than for this paper and the result will appear in a forthcoming paper \cite{Andersson8}.
-In the simplest case of a Weyl group multiple Dirichlet series, the Double Dirichlet series originally intruduced by Siegel \cite{siegel} and further studied by Goldfeld-Hoffstein \cite{GolHof}, we also need to assume that there is no Landau-Siegel zero.
-We can however prove universality for some double Dirichlet series in some region unconditionally when the double Dirichlet series have $n$-th order twists for $n\geq 3$\footnote{rather than the quadratic twists that we have in the simplest case} such as the Double Dirichlet series introduced by Friedberg-Hoffman-Lieman \cite{FriHoLi}.
-We can also treat some Weyl group multiple Dirichlet series in more than two variables, such as the triple Dirichlet series from Brubaker's thesis \cite{Brubaker}.
+In contrast to what is stated in v1 of the current paper \cite{Aold} our argument will require the Generalized Riemann hypothesis rather than the weaker assumption of no Landau-Siegel zero.
+In recent papers \cite{Anew1,Anew2,Anew3} we developed universality results with scaling that are true in the half-plane of absolute convergence.
+This will also allow us to prove corresponding unconditional universality result for some Weyl group multiple Dirichlet series in several complex variables.
+Cases we can treat (both conditional and unconditional results) include the simplest case of a Weyl group multiple Dirichlet series, the Double Dirichlet series originally intruduced by Siegel \cite{siegel} and further studied by Goldfeld-Hoffstein \cite{GolHof}, the Double Dirichlet series introduced by Friedberg-Hoffman-Lieman \cite{FriHoLi} and some Weyl group multiple Dirichlet series in more than two variables, such as the triple Dirichlet series from Brubaker's thesis \cite{Brubaker}.